-Murrells Inlet 2020 Oyster Roast going full steam ahead
+Murrells Inlet 2020 Oyster Roast is going full steam ahead — again!

 Davis Skipper has been cooking – and eating – oysters since he was a boy.
 That’s why you’ll find him steaming the seafood delicacies Saturday, Nov.
 20, at the 17th Murrells Inlet 2020 Oyster Roast.